 Currently, foreign banks can operate in India through branches, by setting up a Wholly-Owned Subsidiary (WOS), or a subsidiary with aggregate foreign investment up to 74% of the paid-up capital in a private bank (up to 49% under the automatic route).
 Also, at least 26% of the paid-up capital will have to be held by Indian residents at all times, except with respect to a WOS.
 A foreign bank can establish a WOS either through conversion of existing branches into a subsidiary or through a fresh banking license.

 A subsidiary of a foreign bank will be subject to the licensing requirements and conditions broadly consistent with those for new private sector banks.
-Guidelines for setting up a WOS will be issued separately by the RBI.
+Guidelines for setting up a WOS are available on the RBI website.

 In the case of NRIs, individual holding is restricted to 5% of the total paid-up capital, and the aggregate limit cannot exceed 10% of the total paid-up capital both on a repatriation and non-repatriation basis.
 This can be raised to 24% by a special resolution by its General Body